pashioya/mineral-flow-system/README.md

 ## Technologies

 - **Backend**: Written in Java using hexagonal architecture, powers robust APIs for handling logistics operations, inventory, and invoicing.
 - **Frontend**: A responsive React-based dashboard for warehouse and site managers to monitor inventory, truck schedules, and shipment statuses.
+Project can be found [here](https://github.com/pashioya/mineral-flow-system-frontend)
 - **Database**: Real-time data storage and tracking using SQL databases, ensuring accuracy in material flow.
 - **Integration**: Seamless integration with third-party shipping and invoicing systems.